Archery Equipment

 Easton XX75 Jazz 1816 Arrows

-The arrows were already made up by the shop.
-They were just listed as “custom made” so the parts below are my best guess based on what the shop sold.
+These were my first arrows and were already made up by the shop.
+They were listed as “custom made” on the receipt so the parts below are my best guess based on what the shop sold.

 The measured length is 28.5″ this is from the end of the shaft (not including the point) to the bottom of the nock groove.